dojo/framework/src/widget-core/README.md

 To specify the web animations pass an `AnimationProperties` object to the `WebAnimation` meta along with the key of the node you wish to animate.
 This can be a single animation or an array or animations.

+**Note**: The Web Animations API is not currently available even in the latest browsers.
+To use the Web Animations API, a polyfill needs to be included.
+Dojo 2 does not include the polyfill by default, so will need to be added as a script tag in your index.html or alternatively imported in the application’s main.ts using `import 'web-animations-js/web-animations-next-lite.min';` after including the dependency in your source tree, or by importing `@dojo/shim/browser`.

 #### Basic Example

 ```ts